Wacky Races (2017 TV series): Broadcast

 Wacky Races premiered internationally in 2017.
 The first episode was released on Boomerang's SVOD service in the United States on August 14, 2017.
 The other 11 episodes were released on August 31, 2017.

 The series was first shown on television in the United States on the Boomerang channel, with the episode "Under the Rainbow" airing on Boomerang as a preview on February 22, 2018, and the series officially premiering on the Boomerang channel on May 21, 2018, alongside another show from Boomerang's SVOD service, Dorothy and the Wizard of Oz.

-The series aired as a repeat on Cartoon Network on August 13, 2018.
+The series aired as a repeat starting on Cartoon Network on August 13, 2018.

 Home video

 Start Your Engines!, a DVD release containing the first 10 episodes of the series, was released on April 24, 2018.